thehunmonkgroup/raspberry-paper-to-cot-pipeline/README.md

    This runs the rest of the pipeline scripts with default arguments.

-   By default this will select one paper randomly from the verified paper links, and run it through the rest of the pipeline with default settings.
+   By default this will select one paper randomly from the downloaded paper links, and run it through the rest of the pipeline with default settings.

    Run the script with `--help` to see how to run the full pipeline with more papers and other selection strategies.